Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 ##### As a First Time User of this site, I want to easily navigate the site across all pages

-1. _Upon entering the site, Users are automatically greeted by the navigation bar at the top of the page(s) which contains menu items, linked to the pages of the site and allow users to access to the page(s) of their choice_
+1. _Upon entering the site, users are automatically greeted by the navigation bar at the top of the page(s) which contains menu items, linked to the pages of the site and allow users to access the page(s) of their choice._
-2. _All the menu items to access the pages tested to ensure those took the users to the correct pages_
+2. _All the menu items to access the pages tested to ensure those took the users to the correct pages._

 ##### As a First Time user of this site, I want to be able to understand the history of this Foundation, get to know or get familiar with the founders about their motivations to start this Foundation

-1. _Who we are option from menu item of navbar will take user to the second page where 'about us’ section greeted the users with history of this Foundation, user would be able to know history of foundation in more depth by clicking the read full story button on this page.
-Meet the Founders’ section displays to introduce the founders to users with  photos of the founders and flag images_
+1. _Who We Are option from menu item of navbar will take user to the second page where 'About Us’ section greeted the users with history of this Foundation, user would be able to know history of foundation in more depth by clicking the read full story button on this page.
+Meet the Founders’ section displays to introduce the founders to users with photos of the founders and flag images._
-2. _Button was tested to ensure it trigger the modal upon clicking. also tested that button and modal are responsive on small devices and visible clearly._
+2. _Button was tested to ensure it trigger the modal upon clicking.
+Also, tested that button and modal are responsive on small devices and visible clearly._
-3. _All the images were tested to ensure they are loading properly , responsive on small devices and not overlapping to each others._
+3. _All the images were tested to ensure they are loading properly, responsive on small devices and not overlapping to each others._

 #### Frequent User Goals

 ##### As a Frequent user of this site, I want to find new inspirations and ideas on what I can do to make a difference to someone's life by doing small help through this Foundation

-1. _What we do page of this website gives user with some inspirations and ideas to support others by participating to various activities, three different images of running, cycling and fund raising are displayed with text overlay on them and text has very motivitional message which encourage users to involve into such activities.
+1. _What We Do page of this website gives user with some inspirations and ideas to support others by participating to various activities, three different images of running, cycling and fund raising are displayed with texts overlay on them and texts have very motivitional messages which encourage users to involve into such activities.
 Additionally a button below images can be clicked to find out more on how founders are contributing towards the charity fund._
 2. _All three images were tested to ensure they display collectly and loading quickly, also overlay effect was tested to ensure it is effective and all three overlay effects are exactly same. most importantly overlay effect was tested on various small screen size to ensure there is no issue with text overflowing outside of image._
-3. _Button was tested to ensure it triggers the modal upon clicking on it and modal was also tested to ensure images on the galary section inside the modal are loaded properly and displayed correctly across all devices_
+3. _Button was tested to ensure it triggers the modal upon clicking on it and modal was also tested to ensure images on the gallery section inside the modal are loaded properly and displayed correctly across all devices._

 ##### As a Frequent user of this site, I want to be able to continue the donations for the greater causes for this Foundation

-1. _Donate button on the home page gives an option to donate, upon clicking on this button, modal will trigger the form and user can easily donate to charity by submitting the donate form._
+1. _Donate button on the home page gives an option to donate, upon clicking on this button, modal will trigger the form and users can easily donate to charity by submitting the donation form._
-2. _Donate button was tested to ensure it triggers the modal and pop up the form on the screen immediately , all the input elements on the forms were tested to ensure that error message appear if missing input element or incorret format used for email and contact number while completing the form_
+2. _Donate button was tested to ensure it triggers the modal and pop up the form on the screen immediately, all the input elements on the forms were tested to ensure that error message appear if missing input element or incorret format used for email and contact number while completing the form._

 ##### As a Frequent user of this site, I want to get information on future activities on new charitable or volunteering activities